 A collateral dependent financial loan relies solely on the operation or sale of the collateral for repayment.
 In evaluating the overall risk associated with a loan, the Company considers character, overall financial condition and resources, and payment record of the borrower; the prospects for support from any financially responsible guarantors; and the nature and degree of protection provided by the cash flow and value of any underlying collateral.
 However, as other sources of repayment become inadequate over time, the significance of the collateral's value increases, and the loan may become collateral dependent.
-The Company had \$31.3 million of collateral dependent loans secured by real estate or business assets as of December 31, 2023.
+The Company had \$56.9 million and \$31.3 million of collateral dependent loans secured by real estate or business assets as of December 31, 2024 and 2023, respectively.